H1M4W4R1/Spellie/README.md

 Developed by Patryk Pastuszka

 ## What is spellie?
-Spellie is an C# library that allows to create spells programatically or parse **Embedded Spell Language** into Spell Objects.
+Spellie is an C# library that allows to create spells programatically or parse **Intermediate Spell Language** into Spell Objects.
 This allows for either procedural or player-created spells, so this makes your life easier.

 ## Currently supported Spell Elements